jtparks/290-A4/README.md

 # Assignment 4
 **Assignment and Code Blog entry due at 11:59pm on Monday, 5/21/2018**

+## Synopsis
+This is a Twitter-like website that served as an intro to Web Design.
+Node.js is used to implement new "twits" This is the culmination of three different assignments.
+The first had us style a plain HTML using CSS to match a mockup.
+The second saw us implementing front-end JavaScript to implement UI that adds new "twits" to our page and allows us to search through the twits.
+The final assignment used node.js to create server functionality for our website.

+## Creation Purpose
+This website was created for a Web Development class

 **This assignment will not be demoed**

 The goal of this assignment is to start to use Node.js and some of its built-in modules to build a very simple web server that serves static content.